shan825/blackswan_safetycrew/README.md

 Change Log
 ----------
-11-21-2022: Added Confidence interval RMD script for top 10 TF/PT trials.
+11-21-2022: Added Confidence interval RMD script and results for top 10 TF/PT trials.

 11-21-2022: Added a heatmap and dot plot to visualizations folder.
 They show model performance for the top 10 models results.